AJChapman/acthpa-website/site/info/xc-protocol.md

 ### Pilots (on the day)

 <div style="padding-left: 4ex;">
-☐ Let others know your intentions on the Telegram group, e.g. where you're going, your ETA, whether you can supervise, carpool, retrieve, etc.<br />
+☐ Let others know your intentions on the [Telegram group], e.g. where you're going, your ETA, whether you can supervise, carpool, retrieve, etc.<br />
 ☐ When you reach the site, **check in on the Telegram poll**,<br />
 ☐ **Turn on your tracking devices** before you launch (add it to your pre-flight checklist),<br />
 ☐ Do a **radio check**,<br />